 There are three curricula that fulfill the Practicum requirements.
 Your enrollment date at the School of Public Health is what dictates which course you should register for.

 Applied Practice Experience (APE) is a 0 credit requirement where students conduct hands-on public health practice at an organization.
-Students graduate with same number of credits due to the new PHCO 0513 - Public Health Essentials course.
+Students graduate with same number of credits due to the new PHCO 0513 - Leadership and Management Essentials for Public Health course.
 Capstone is a 3 credit course where a student works with a Rutgers SPH faculty member to produce a written report on an original public health research question.

 Eligibility to Register for Applied Practice Experience: Students are expected to enroll in APE once they have completed PHCO 0502 - Principles and Methods of Epidemiology, PHCO 0504 - Introduction to Biostatistics and their Concentration specific Core course.
 Students are encouraged to check with their faculty advisor if it is unclear what their concentration specific Core course is.
 Students are also encouraged to consider when they will be registering for their Capstone course and do the APE course 1-2 semesters before they start their Capstone course.
 Once students complete and submit the APE contract form with all appropriate signatures, they will be registered by the Office of Practice Coordinator.